AlFahimBinFaruk/Problem_Solving_Journey/Backtracking/readme.md

 * A backtracking algorithm is a problem solving algorithm which uses a brute force approach for finding the desired output.
+* Backtracking is a technique based on algorithm to solve problem.
+It uses recursive calling to find the solution by building a solution step by step increasing values with time.
+It removes the solutions that doesn't give rise to the solution of the problem based on the constraints given to solve the problem